-When the pandemic hit in early 2020, office workers around the globe found themselves suddenly catapulted into a new work situation.
+Remember when the virus hit?
+Office workers around the globe suddenly found themselves catapulted into a new work situation.
 Not only was it uncharted water to them, but it was new to many employers who were caught unprepared to equip staff for working from home effectively.
 In many cases, they had no experience at all in remote management.
 This meant they were not even prepared to outfit employees with the necessary tools and hardware to work from home.

-If you’re a home office newbie, or still struggling with it after your first year in, chances are you need to modify some habits and establish better routines.
-Here are my 10 best tips for working from home effectively, taken from 24 years of experience as a remote worker.
+If you’re a home office newbie, or if you’re still struggling with the whole #wfh or hybrid office model, chances are you need to modify some habits and establish better routines.
+Here are my 10 best tips for working from home effectively, taken from 27 years of experience as a remote worker.

 Structure Your Workday

-Some people who were new to home office went a bit crazy last year.
+Some people who were new to home office went a bit crazy when #wfh went mainstream.
 They were sleeping in, joining Zoom meetings in their pajamas—or not at all—, and disappearing for hours at a time during working hours.

 Get up at the same time every day, and finish work at the same time every day whenever possible.
 You might not work regular 9–5 hours at all.
 If you’re working from home though, it’s still best to lock in your core working hours and stay true to them.